farmera/sare_grant/kites_balloons_drones.md

 with them.
 Given a strong and stable enough wind, a flying kite may be tied off and will remain suspended in the air for long periods without attention.
 On the other hand, while Picavets are capable of orienting the angle of a camera roughly down, they don't prevent a camera from being jostled about during flight.
-In the event of a change in speed or wind direction the result may be many blurried images mixed in with a few good captures.
+In the event of a change in speed or wind direction the result may be blurried images mixed in with a few good captures.
 Another consideration is the amount of effort required to retrieve a high-flying kite when it's facing into a stiff wind.
 For kite flying a pair of heavy leather gloves is always recommended!